dataobservatory-eu/music/content/slides/openmuse-bratislava/index.md

 ## Topics

-`WP1` Slovak creators, including music creators, should earn as much as the European average.
-Their income should level up to German and Finnish levels.
+- <p style="font-size:80%">WP1 Slovak creators, including music creators, should earn as much as the European average.
+Their income should level up to German and Finnish levels.</p>

-`WP2` Slovak people should find good Slovak music in Lithuania on Spotify, YouTube and the radio.
-Foreign labels must not increase their market share and colonize the local creative ecosystem.
+- <p style="font-size:80%">WP2 Slovak people should find good Slovak music in Lithuania on Spotify, YouTube and the radio.
+Foreign labels must not increase their market share and colonize the local creative ecosystem.</p>

-`WP3` Correctly attributing the environmental and social benefits (and costs) of music.
+- <p style="font-size:80%">WP3 Correctly attributing the environmental and social benefits (and costs) of music.</p>

-`WP4` Making sure that big data and AI works for all.
-Tap into open data, linked open data, bring the creative sectors to the web 3.0.
+- <p style="font-size:80%">WP4 Making sure that big data and AI works for all.
+Tap into open data, linked open data, bring the creative sectors to the web 3.0.</p>

 ---